 We, like Edom (Esau), can try to build on our own apart from the will and guidance of the Lord but we are reminded here that God is in control.
 Though we may not understand all of God's plan, we can know the purpose and that is given at the end of this passage.
 The purpose in everything is to bring glory to God and even those that do not believe in Jesus will see God's glory.

-'A son honors his father, and a servant his master.
-If I am a father, where is the honor due me?
-If I am a master, where is the respect due me?' says the Lord Almighty.
-'It is you, O priests, who show contempt for my name.
-But you ask, "How have we shown contempt for your name?"
-You place defiled food on my altar.
-But you ask, "How have we defiled you?"
-By saying that the Lord's table is contemptible.'
+"A son honors his father and a servant his master.
+But if I'm a father, where is the honor due me? and if I'm a master, where is the respect due me? - says ADONAI-Tzva'ot to you cohanim who despise my name.
+You ask, 'How are we despising your name?'
+By offering polluted food on my altar!
+Now you ask, 'How are we polluting you?'
+By saying that the table of ADONAI doesn't deserve respect;

 In the first five verses, God has reminded His people that He loved them but now the conversation shifts to the question of if His people love Him.
 By asking the questions about the honor and respect due Him, God is trying to get them to see how wrong it is.
 When God brings the charge that they show contempt to His name, they are thinking about words and not actions.
 God then points to their actions and the fact that the words they say and their actions do not match.
 Though the priests pay lip service to God they are not obeying what God says and therefore are showing contempt to Him.
 The same is true today, as the actions of the one sharing the Word of God do not match what is contained in the Word.
 All we have to do is look at the latest news headlines for examples of this.